 Click Save to preview the created configuration.

-Click Save to preserve created configuration.
+Click Save to save the created configuration.